Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms

 \section{Conclusion and future directions}

-The theory and the methods proposed in this paper and in the previous ones \cite{LSL1,LSL2} proves that commutative and noncommutative \Gr\ bases and the related algorithms can be unified in a general theory for \Gr\ bases of commutative ideals that are invariant under the action of suitables algebra endomorphisms \cite{BD,LSL1,LSL2,LS}.
+The theory and the methods proposed in this paper and in the previous ones \cite{LSL1,LSL2} proves that commutative and noncommutative \Gr\ bases and the related algorithms can be unified in a general theory for \Gr\ bases of commutative ideals that are invariant under the action of suitables algebra endomorphisms \cite{BD,GLS,LSL2,LS}.

 We believe that this idea will have not only consequences in the development of new algorithmic methods but also in the reformulation in the letterplace language of structures and problems of noncommutative nature.
 It is sufficient in fact to mention that the notion of \Gr\ basis is a key ingredient for the description and computation of many fundamental invariants.
 The experiments shows that the letterplace methods are computationally practicable and hence new noncommutative tasks can be achieved now by commutative computer algebra systems.
 Future research directions may consist in investigating relationships between commutative and noncommutative invariants based on \Gr\ bases and in developing optimized libraries for their computation.